Self-care

 How To Empower Yourself

-Now that empowerment is defined, it’s time to explore how you can build more empowerment within yourself?
+Now that empowerment is defined, is it time to explore how to build more empowerment within yourself?
 For some people, feeling empowered and self-confident may already be skills they’ve learned.
 Building a sense of empowerment may take a bit of a mindset shift, especially for midlife women.
-The following are empowerment skills you can develop and actions you can take to implement them on a daily basis.
+The following are empowerment skills you can develop and actions you can take to implement them daily.

-Negative self-talk, especially when it involved negative self-assessments can be detrimental to an empowered mindset.
-To develop more positive self-talk, you may need to replace negative thoughts with positive ones.
-For example, instead of thinking “I can’t do that”, think “I can do hard things”.
+Negative self-talk, especially when it involves negative self-assessments, can harm an empowered mindset.
+You may need to replace negative thoughts with positive ones to develop more positive self-talk.
+For example, instead of thinking, “I can’t do that,” think, “I can do hard things.”
 This simple switch can make a world of difference.

-Ideas and goals are a great start, but without taking action you won’t get very far!
-Empowered people know that to move forward and achieve your goals takes effort.
+Ideas and goals are a great start, but you won’t get very far without taking action!
+Empowered people know that moving forward and achieving your goals takes effort.
 One way to make the process more practical is to write down your large goals.
 Break them down into smaller parts by necessary progressive steps.
-Then step is to break them down even smaller info weekly and then daily goals that are “doable.”
-Small consistent goals keep you moving forward at a pace where you can integrate the changes you’ve made.
+Then, the next step is to break them down even smaller info weekly and then daily goals that are “doable.”
+Small, consistent goals keep you moving forward at a pace where you can integrate the changes you’ve made.

-Stepping into a more confident and powerful sense of yourself is a key component of feeling empowered.
+Stepping into a more confident and powerful sense of yourself is vital to feeling empowered.
 It often takes practice – you can learn to speak up and make your voice heard.
 Robin Sharma once said, “Speak your truth even if your voice shakes.”
-Try practicing what you are going to say in your head before you say it out loud if you feel extra nervous.
+Try practicing what you will say in your head before you say it out loud if you feel extra nervous.

 In Sum

 Empowerment is an important skill to support you in achieving your goals and dreams.
-When you feel confident and powerful in your ability to go after what you want it’s priceless.
-People who live with an empowered mindset have more positive self-talk, take action to reach their goals, and are assertive and confident.
-Once you start believing in your capacity, you’re your life, you will find you are capable of so much more than you’ve dreamed!
+Feeling confident and assertive in your ability to go after what you want is priceless.
+People with an empowered mindset have more positive self-talk, take action to reach their goals, and are assertive and confident.
+Once you start believing in your capacity, you can do much more than you’ve dreamed!

 • Tips for a Great Quality of Life